jhive/hideandreap/README.md

 About the project
 ------------------
 This was an entry for the  [Windsor Hackforge Summer Games](http://hackf.org/2013-hackforge-summer-games-rules-and-entry-form/)..
 I had two weeks to complete a game prototype during my free time, this game was the result.
 This code is in progress and is just a rapid prototype to satisfy the competition deadline.
 It currently contains about 30 hours of work.
-You can read a bit into my process on a blog I wrote during the duration: [Push Pixels blog](http://jhive.wordpress.com/).
+You can read a bit into my process on a blog I wrote during the duration: [Pushing Pixels Blog](http://jhive.wordpress.com/).

 How to play
 ------------